Building a Better Bug-Out Bag: You’re NOT Going on a Fun-Filled Camping Trip

 You’ll be on the move and sleep will be grabbing a quick nap.
 You will want a simple shelter and the ability to stay warm and dry.
 You’re probably going to be eating on the go, not sitting down around a roaring campfire for a full meal with your family.
 You’re not going on a fun-filled camping trip.
 You’re likely to be fleeing for your life.

 You want things that are quiet, discreet, and simple.
+You’ll want the basic essentials, not all the bells and whistles.

 People get too fancy with their gear.
 When I took Selco’s urban survival course in Croatia, my classmates and I discovered that a lot of the gear we brought with us was, quite simply, garbage.
 It isn’t that the designs were inherently terrible.
 It was more a case of, “This isn’t going to work how I need it to when I’m stealthily creeping around hoping to avoid the notice of people with bad intentions.”
 Here’s an article about the gear that worked and the gear that didn’t.